 }

-Apply the .container class to a parent element and the .item class to child elements to see the Flexbox layout in action:
+class to child elements to see the Flexbox layout in action:

 Select the CSS and HTML in your editor and refresh your browser to observe how Flexbox manages the alignment and spacing of the items within the container.
-Experiment with different values for justify-content and align-items to see how they affect the layout!
+Experiment with different values for justify-content

 To get started with understanding CSS Grid, let’s create a simple example.
 This will help you see how Grid enables precise layout design by dividing a container into rows and columns.